OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-Notting Hill has been one of London’s most popular destinations ever since Hugh Grant and Julia Roberts graced its streets in the eponymous film.
-There are plenty of things to see and do in this leafy, arts-obsessed neighbourhood, home of the world-famous carnival.
-Check out our guide to the best hotels in Notting Hill.
+Notting Hill was on the map long before Hugh Grant and Julia Roberts graced its streets in the eponymous film.
+With so many things to see and do in this leafy, arty neighbourhood – not least the world-famous carnival – here’s our guide to the best hotels to stay in.

-The Abbey Court is a bohemian boutique that will appeal to lovers of all things vintage.
-Each room looks as though it’s been furnished with antiques found at nearby Portobello Road Market.
-The retro vibes continue in the conservatory where guests can take breakfast before heading out to find some long-forgotten treasure of their own.
+Sitting along one of London’s prettiest streets, the Grade II-listed Abbey Court is a boutique hotel that will appeal to lovers of all things vintage.
+Each individually designed room looks as though it’s been furnished with antiques found at nearby Portobello Road Market, with cane furniture, carved four-poster beds and floral curtains.
+All have sleek Italian Carrara marble en-suites with bathtub and shower.
+The nostalgic vibe continues in the conservatory, where guests can take breakfast before heading out to find some long-forgotten treasures of their own.